psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-You should should have a configured `Git` identity, consisting of your
+You should should have a configured Git identity, consisting of your
 name and email (and the command above will display a complaint if you
 don't).
-That identity will be used to to identify you as the author of
+That identity will be used to identify you as the author of
 all dataset operations.
 If you are unsure if you have configured your
 Git identity already, you can check if your name and email are printed
 to the terminal when you run: